Baggins5066/Botlivia-Blevitron/replit.md

 3. Load local ChromaDB vector database from `chroma_data/` directory
 4. Load user profiles from local `user_data/profiles.json` file
 5. When responding, retrieve:
-   - User profile information (if available)
+   - 40 relevant memories from past conversations to learn speaking style and patterns
-   - 40 relevant memories from past conversations (with author attribution)
+   - User profile information for factual context about relationships (if available)
-6. Generate personalized responses using both profile data and conversation patterns
+6. Generate responses by mimicking past conversation style and incorporating relationship context

 ### Adding More Training Data
 To add more Discord message history to the bot's memory: